 Power surges typically enter a home or place of business through the main powerlines coming off the power grid, but they can also enter a home via a telephone, cable, satellite, or even an irrigation system.
 It’s vital to catch these power surges before they reach valuable electronic equipment in your home.

 What Is Whole House Surge Protection?

-A whole house surge protector is a device that gets wired directly to the electric service box in your home and protects your home from external surges, like the surge of electricity generated when lightning strikes a nearby transformer.
+A whole house surge protector is a device that gets wired directly to the electrical service box in your home and protects your home from external surges, like the surge of electricity generated when lightning strikes a nearby transformer.

 Whole House Surge Protection Is the Best Way to Catch a Major Power Surge

 If you want to avoid fires and damage to electronic devices all over your home, whole house surge protection is the best option.
 Most power surges come from the main power supply to the house, so this approach will stop the surge before it can reach all of your electronic devices.

 Power strip surge protectors aren’t designed to handle large power surges and may not be able to protect devices when a big external power surge hits.

 Whole House Surge Protection Doesn’t Replace Power Strips

 A whole house surge protector doesn’t mean you won’t need to install power strip surge protectors all over your house.
 Our technicians install a variety of Wattbox electronic surge protection devices throughout homes to help keep valuable electronics safe, even in homes that have whole house surge protection.

 A power surge can be generated from inside the home or from a lighting strike to the house itself, so you’ll want valuable electronics to be protected at the source AND by a whole house surge protector.
 You can never be too careful!